Repeated quantum backflow and overflow: Conclusion

 We have shown that a free particle in $1$-dimensional quantum mechanics with non-negative momenta can exhibit probability flow in the opposite direction to its momentum over multiple disjoint time intervals.
 In particular, given a positive integer $M$ number of time intervals we have found that the total amount of backflow can grow as $M^{1/4}$.

 Similarly, we have shown the total probability flow in the same direction as the particle's momentum can exceed unity.
 By contrast, we have shown that the total backflow for statistical ensembles of classical particles is bounded within the interval $[-1,0]$.
 This result follows a host of phenomenon relating quantized observables compared to their classical counterparts.
 As has been shown, classical observables which have sharp bounds on their values often have quantized counterparts whose values exceed these bounds \cite{MR2119354}.
 The same is true for the case of total probability flow.
+As already noted, it could be profitable to study overflow without the restriction to positive momentum states.

 Here it is worth making a comment regarding Tsirelson precession, which has already been noted to have a connection with probability backflow in the preprint~\cite{zaw2024all}.
 Tsirelson showed that if a uniformly precessing coordinate is measured at a randomly chosen angle $\theta \in \{0,2\pi/3,4\pi/3\}$, then the probability $P$ that the measured coordinate is positive is bounded for classical systems by $P_\textnormal{classical} \leq 2/3$~\cite{Tsirelson2006}.
 However, there exist quantum systems that violate this inequality.
 In the PhD thesis of Zaw~\cite{Zaw_thesis}, it is shown that for a generalisation of the Tsirelson's protocol to an odd number $2M+1$ of angles, the maximum quantum violation seems to grow like $M^{1/4}$.
 Further work is being conducted to make the relationship between multiple quantum backflow and this generalisation of Tsirelson's protocol precise.